NICMx/Jool/doc/usr/usr-flags-bib.markdown

 Same, but do not query the DNS:

 {% highlight bash %}
-$ jool_stateful --bib --display --tcp --numeric
+$ jool --bib --display --tcp --numeric
 TCP:
 [Static] 4.4.4.4#4 - 6::6#6
 [Static] 4.4.4.4#44 - 6::6#66